Hello Dear Reader.

 As we set off after lunch the rain appeared to ease and it looked like we were going to get a dry afternoon, no such luck about 10 mins after we set of we got the heaviest down poor of the day it is the kind of rain fall for a short period but make everything very very wet.
 Thankfully we were not out in the open for long as the path went off in to the forest and thus giving us some cover.

-Our luck was in although we could not sleep at the church there was a community hall associated with the Church [similar to those you might find the Sunday school in or where tea and coffee is served however this one was not attached to the church like most are in the UK].
+Our luck was in, although we could not sleep at the church there was a community hall associated with the Church [similar to those you might find the Sunday school in or where teas and coffees are served. [this one

 The fact that we had made it to our accommodation early was nice it gave the YP’s a good long break before our last days walking which on paper was to be a 26km slog to get to Singen by 18:00 to catch the train which was about 16km away by road and probably only 13km as the crow flies.